lukacsd/kh-annex/INSTALL.md

 **Note:** make sure the path to the binary reflects your setup.
 Also, the "name" and "allowed_origins" values has to match the netbank plugin's expectations, so just change the path if necessary.

+Chrome needs a restart if the setup was done while it was running.